MiguelCastillo/bit-imports/site/view/CLI.md

 #### Example with ignore and multiple files

 In this example we are loading two JavaScript files and all html files in the `site` directory.
 The configuration also excludes the module with name `three` and the module with fileName `bitimportsfiles.js` from the processing pipelines.
-The processed assests are written to the `build` directory.
+The processed assets are written to the `build` directory.

 ```
 $ bitimports --files [ site/bitimportsfile.js site/main.js site/*.html ] --ignores [ --name three --fileName bitimportsfile.js ] --out build